Batmanian/KeithDunstan/src/posts/no-brains-at-all/8_correspondent.md

 ---
 title: Correspondent
 date: 1990-11-11
-summary: The eighth chapter of the first book of memoirs, 'No Brains At All"
+summary: The eighth chapter of the first book of memoirs, 'No Brains At All',
 tags:
   - Australian Journalists' Association
+  - Colin Bednall
   - Honolulu
+  - Imogene Coca
+  - London
   - Los Angeles
-  - United States
   - New York
+  - Randal Heymanson
+  - Sid Caesar
   - Sir Keith Murdoch
+  - Theodore F. Racoosin
-  - London
+  - United States
 ---

 Of course, as a honeymoon, it was beyond most people's dreams: a flight across the Pacific in a Boeing Stratocruiser.
 This was a large, four-engine, propeller-driven aircraft.
 Journalists by order of the Australian Journalists' Association had to travel first class.
 The Stratocruisers actually had beds - very narrow ones, but beds nevertheless, with curtains like railway Pullmans.
 So we slept together at an altitude of 4500 to 6000 metres, across the Pacific.